open-eid/SiVa/README.md

   * `jmeter.thread.increment.count` - step of thread count incrementation, dedault is 5
   * `jmeter.thread.increment.intervalInSecs` - time between incrementations, default is 180

-The default values can be changed `siva-test/pom.xml` file.
+The default values can be changed inside `siva-test/pom.xml` file.
 It is also possible to run the tests with modifying the parameters on execution.

 To run the tests with modified parameters: